 - People Safeguard functionality

-For accident prevention, the deep learning model detects people around the delivery van and warns the driver in real-time about potential obstacles.
+The deep learning model detects people around the delivery van for accident prevention and warns the driver in real-time about potential obstacles.

 - Automated workflows